PruvoNet/squiss-ts/source/includes/_message.md

   });
 ```

-Parses the message and store it in `body`.
+Parses the message and store it in [body](#message-class-properties).
 If the user requested to parse the message as json, it will be stored (and returned) as such.
 The main purposes of this method are:

  - Unzip the message, if it was gzipped before it was sent
  - Fetch the message from S3, if it was stored there before it was sent.
    - Unless otherwise configured, make sure that the message will be delete from S3 once the message is marked as handled